Being stuck at home with my kids meant I had gained a great deal of weight.

 I drank water when I felt hungry or thirsty.
-I didn’t overdo it with drinking gallons of water as I was worried about flushing out electrolytes.
+Making sure not to overdo it with drinking gallons of water as I was worried about flushing out electrolytes.
 Instead, I drank to thirst.

 I also found I felt very cold.
 This has always been the case with me even when I am doing intermittent fasting.

-I can safely say the migraines had disappeared and so had the tiredness and brain fog.
-I seemed to be able to get more done for work and I started to take a brisk walk for an hour.
+Luckily the migraines had disappeared and so had the tiredness and brain fog.
+This meant I was able to get more done for work and I started to take a brisk walk for an hour.
 I felt amazing, no hunger, and definitely no cravings!

-I felt less bloated by day 3 and could see a difference around my waist.
+On day 3 I felt less bloated and could see a difference around my waist.